TheRobotStudio/SO-ARM100/README.md

 Check out this Handy [URDF viewer](https://gkjohnson.github.io/urdf-loaders/).

+## SO-100 Robot Arm ROS2 Implementation

+The SO-100 robot arm is implemented in ROS2 through two packages: [so_100_arm](https://github.com/signalbotics/so-100-arm) providing the robot description, controllers, and MoveIt2 integration, and [so_arm_100_hardware](https://github.com/signalbotics/so_arm_100_hardware) providing the hardware interface for Feetech SMS/STS servos.
+Together they enable complete ROS2 Control integration, Gazebo simulation, and hardware control.

 ## Debugging motors
 For debugging, any Windows PC can connect over USB to program the servos and to debug or do tests.
 To do so download [Feetech Software](https://www.feetechrc.com/software.html).
 For Ubuntu, you can use [FT_SCServo_Debug_Qt](https://github.com/Kotakku/FT_SCServo_Debug_Qt).
 Note: This step is not necessary as motors can be configured using the LeRobot Library, but this can be helpful for debugging.